CBI arrests 2 more officials in Northeast Frontier Railway bribery case | Law-Order

-Along with the five arrested accused, the CBI has booked the company and its director Pawan Baid for criminal conspiracy and bribery under relevant sections of the Indian Penal Code and the Prevention of Corruption Act, they said.
+Along with the five arrested accused, the CBI has booked the company and its director Baid for criminal conspiracy and bribery under the relevant sections of the Indian Penal Code (IPC) and the Prevention of Corruption Act, they said.

-All the accused are being produced before competent courts on Monday, the agency said.
+All the accused were produced before competent courts in Uttarakhand, Tripura and Assam on Monday, the agency said.

 ''This includes an alleged bribe of Rs one crore which exchanged hands yesterday...(it) is stated to be one of the biggest bribe money trapped.
 In addition, Rs 60 lakh was recovered from Dehradun and Rs 54 lakh from Guwahati premises of CAO yesterday.
-Besides this, there has been recovery of jewellery and documents related to property from this locations,'' CBI spokesperson R C Joshi said in a statement on Monday.
+Besides this, there has been recovery of jewellery and documents related to property from these locations,'' CBI spokesperson R C Joshi said in a statement.

 The agency has conducted searches at 26 locations spread across the country, including in Delhi, Uttrakhand, Assam, Tripura and West Bengal.

-It is alleged that Chauhan (58) had demanded the bribe to show favours to Guwahati-based ABCI Infrastructure Pvt Ltd in awarding contracts for various projects in the Northeast Frontier Railway, the officials said.
+It is alleged that Chauhan (58) had demanded the bribe to show favours to Guwahati-based ABCI Infrastructures Private Limited in awarding contracts for various projects in the NFR, the officials said.

-''The contractors were allegedly being facilitated in awarding the contracts, processing of subsequent bills, release of payments, etc. by the public functionaries in lieu of illegal gratifications,'' CBI spokesperson Joshi said in the statement.
+''The contractors were allegedly being facilitated in awarding the contracts, processing of subsequent bills, release of payments etc. by the public functionaries in lieu of illegal gratifications,'' Joshi said.

-The agency has alleged that accused Pawan Baid, the director of the private company, was in contact with Chauhan in connection with various ongoing projects in the Northeast Frontier region.
+The agency has alleged that Baid was in contact with Chauhan in connection with various ongoing projects in the Northeast Frontier region.

 ''It was also alleged that on his demand, the said Director, through his employee, got delivered bribe of Rs one crore to the relative (private person) of said CAO at his residence in Dehradun,'' the statement said.